heleusbrands/lstm-tools/docs/api/sample.md

 # Sample

 `Sample` is a 2D array of `TimeFrame` objects representing a sequence of multiple features over time.
-It allows for attribute access of features, which returns a `Features` object, and provides easy windowing capabilities for both historical and future (offset) windows.
+It allows for attribute access of features, which returns a `FeatureSample` object, and provides easy windowing capabilities for both historical and future (offset) windows.

 ## Class Definition